crafttheweb/thelastpickle/_drafts/jmx-socks-proxy.md

 tags: cassandra, monitoring, ssh, jmx
 ---

-Large-scale applications require way to examine at the internals while running.
-John comes with Java management extensions, a set of tools to monitor and adjust system objects.
+Large-scale applications require a way to examine system internals while its running.
+Java comes with Java Management Extensions, which are a set of tools to monitor and adjust system objects.

-The represented by a managed being objects (MBean) implemented in the application.
+In the code, JMX is represented by managed bean objects (MBean) that provide access to certain methods and settings.
 Cassandra uses JMX extensively: tools such as nodetool and OpsCenter monitor cluster health through MBeans.

 ### JMX

 // inter arrival times?

-Objects in the code implement an MBean interface, providing JMX access to the exposed methods.
-The `FailureDetectorMBean` exposes read access to endpoint state, endpoint count, inter arrival times, and read/write access to the phi convict threshold (a measure of health for the node).
+We can find examples by looking through the source for MBean implementations. `FailureDetectorMBean.java`, for example, exposes read access to endpoint state, endpoint count, inter arrival times, and read/write access to the phi convict threshold (a measure of health for the node).

 FailureDetectorMBean.java
 ```java